 MM-AQ-3R: Comply with San Diego Unified Port District Climate Action Plan Measures.
-Prior to approval of all discretionary actions and/or Coastal Development Permits, the Mitsubishi Cement Corporation Project Proponent shall be required to implement the following measures to be consistent with the Climate Action Plan.
+During construction and/or operation of the Project, the Mitsubishi Cement Corporation Project Proponent shall be required to implement the following measures to be consistent with the Climate Action Plan.